ifmeorg/ifme/README.md

 ## Testing Guidelines

-Code and account testing guidelines are located in [TESTING.md](https://www.github.com/julianguyen/ifme/blob/master/documentation/TESTING.md).
+Testing guidelines are located in [TESTING.md](https://www.github.com/julianguyen/ifme/blob/master/documentation/TESTING.md).

+## Translations

+The process for how to add translations for new languages can be found [here](https://github.com/julianguyen/ifme/wiki/Translations).

 ## Tracking Issues and Committing Code